j0nezz/uzhswap-contracts/README.md

 ## Logging

-The addresses of the various deployed contracts will be logged and save into `.json` files inside the `./logs`
+The addresses of the various deployed contracts will be logged and saved into `.json` files inside the `./logs`
 directory.
 To differentiate to which network the contracts were deployed, the file names are prefixed with the network
 chain ID.
 For instance, addresses for the UZHETH network (chainID = 702) can be found locally after script execution
 in `./logs/702_tokenAddresses.json`.